d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 $$y \in \{(1, 0, 0), (0, 1, 0), (0, 0, 1)\}.$$

-## Network Architecture
+### Linear Model

 In order to estimate the conditional probabilities associated with all the possible classes, we need a model with multiple outputs, one per class.
 To address classification with linear models, we will need as many affine functions as we have outputs.
+Strictly speaking, we only need one fewer, since the last category has to be the difference between $1$ and the sum of the other categories but for reasons of symmetry we use a slightly redundant parametrization.
-Each output will correspond to its own affine function.
+Each output corresponds to its own affine function.
-In our case, since we have 4 features and 3 possible output categories, we will need 12 scalars to represent the weights ($w$ with subscripts), and 3 scalars to represent the biases ($b$ with subscripts).
+In our case, since we have 4 features and 3 possible output categories, we need 12 scalars to represent the weights ($w$ with subscripts), and 3 scalars to represent the biases ($b$ with subscripts).
+This yields:
-We compute these three *logits*, $o_1, o_2$, and $o_3$, for each input:

 $$
 \begin{aligned}